-Typically, applicants are expected to hold an undergraduate degree with first class honours in a relevant discipline and a masters degree in a relevant discipline (or equivalent qualifications).
+Typically, applicants are expected to hold an undergraduate degree with first class honours in a relevant discipline, or a masters degree in a relevant discipline (or equivalent qualifications).

 A minimum of two referees should be provided with your application.
 Applicants are also requested to submit a cover letter specifying their motivation to pursue a PhD in Economics at the University of Surrey and highlighting their broad research interests.

-Applicants should also take the GRE exam.
+Applicants should also take the GRE exam, unless they have completed a University of Surrey degree or are currently studying with us.
 Only the Quantitative Reasoning part of the GRE test is compulsory.
 Applications without evidence of GRE (Quantitative Reasoning) will not be considered.

-Please note your GRE exam statement should be less than five years old on 1 October 2019.
+Please note your GRE exam statement should be less than five years old at the start of the course.
 You should arrange for an official certificate of your score to be sent to Admissions Services of the University from the Educational Testing Service (ETS), as well as entering your scores in the relevant section of the application form.
 Please also select the University of Surrey as an official score recipient.
 The Surrey institution code for the GRE is 3495; no department code is required as the scores are processed centrally.
 For more information about the test please see the GRE website or the ETS website.